-What’s finally going to do us all in, how long is it going to take and is there anything we can do?
+What’s finally going to do us all in, how long is it going to take, and is there anything we can do?

-Ploughshares Fun President Joseph Cirincione explained that, if only several of these weapons were detonated in somewhere densely populated like South Asia, it could affect the entire planet by lowering the global temperature, killing crops and destabilized the environment.
+Ploughshares Fund President Joseph Cirincione explained that, if only several of these weapons were detonated in somewhere densely populated like South Asia, it could affect the entire planet by lowering the global temperature, killing crops and destabilized the environment.

-After Trump’s inauguration, the “Doomsday Clock” which is supposed to calculate how close we are to an apocalyptic state when from three minutes to midnight (which signifies Doomsday) to two minutes and thirty seconds.
+After Trump’s inauguration, the “Doomsday Clock” which is supposed to calculate how close we are to an apocalyptic state went from three minutes to midnight (which signifies Doomsday) to two minutes and thirty seconds.

-Though there have been significant reductions in the numbers of nuclear weapons in countries since the cold war, the threat of nuclear war is still very high — who knows whether someone will ever feel prompted to use one of them.
+Though there have been significant reductions in the numbers of nuclear weapons since the cold war, the threat of nuclear war is still very high — who knows whether someone will ever feel prompted to use one of them.